Aen-OS/decimaltoascii/README.md

 NOTE: Lmaoooo i just found out, that there's a built-in way in Python to do this. smh. still had fun making this tho.

-#essentially, this is how it would be done.
+#this is how it would be done the easy way

 number = 97